neurosnap/robodux/README.md

 ## Features

 * Automatically creates actions, reducer, and selector based on `slice`
+* Action types are prefixed with `slice`
 * Reducers leverage `immer` which makes updating state easy
 * When stringifying action creators they return the action type
 * Helper functions for manually creating actions and reducers
 * Reducers do no receive entire action object, only payload
-* Slice helpers to further reduce repetitive reducer types (map slice, assign slice)
+* Slice helpers to further reduce repetitive reducer types (map slice, assign slice, loading slice)

 ## Why not X?